estervojko/chat-app/README.md

 };
 ```

-- Run `rails s` in the terminal to start the server
+- Run `rails start` in the terminal to start the development server